anajaved/data_analysis/D3_datavis/README.md

 Summary - briefly introduce your data visualization and add any context that can help readers understand it

 The visualization focuses on the passengers of the Titanic tragedy and explores information regarding their backgrounds, and whether they survived or not.
-The viewer can explore survivors's gender, age, socioeconomic class, and place of living before the trip.
+The graph allows you to explore survivors's gender, age, socioeconomic class, and place of living before the trip.
 Viewers can click on the buttons to examine the different variables and hover over the bars to see exact values.

+A common finding that can be obtained from interacting with the data is far more lower class men died as the Titanic sank.

 Design - explain any design choices you made including changes to the visualization after collecting feedback